apache/apisix/docs/en/latest/FAQ.md

 See more [etcd why](https://github.com/etcd-io/website/blob/master/content/en/docs/next/learning/why.md#comparison-chart).

-## Why is it that installing APISIX dependencies with Luarocks causes timeout, slow or unsuccessful installation?
+## Why is it that installing Apache APISIX dependencies with Luarocks causes timeout, slow or unsuccessful installation?

 There are two possibilities when encountering slow luarocks: